The Parable of the Pearl and the Hidden Treasure

 And the twelve gates were twelve pearls, each of the gates made of a single pearl, and the street of the city was pure gold, like transparent glass (Revelation 21:21 ESV).

-I think it’s important to highlight that not only was the merchant actively looking for pearls, but he was specifically looking for beautiful ones.
 The original word used in that passage was the Greek word kalós, (pronounced kal-os’) and could have been translated in a number of ways including beautiful, valuable, precious, magnificent, or virtuous.

 Since we’ve already established that we’re the pearl of great price, it means that’s how God sees us.
 We are beautiful, valuable, and precious to him.